autobrr/autobrr/README.md

 We have support for a couple of providers out of the box and if yours are missing then please write on Discord so we add support.

-The scripts requires some input but does most of the work.
+The scripts require some input but does most of the work.

 #### Seedbox.io